jordanchude/astropersonalwebsite/src/content/work/curent-personal-portfolio.md

 In addition to the work experience section, the website includes a call-to-action button that encourages users to view my resume.
 The button is designed to stand out and is displayed prominently under my experience to encourage engagement.

-Overall, I am proud of my work on my Astro website and how it showcases my skills and experience.
+I am proud of my work on my website.
 I look forward to continuing to refine the site and add new features as my career progresses.